 Kemper

-The Kemper profiler, as it is popularly called, comes handy as it allows you to create a profile of your amplifiers and further to store it into the memory.
+The Kemper profiler, as it’s popularly called, comes handy as it allows you to create a profile of your amplifiers and further to store it into the memory.
 Thanks to its real gain and tone knobs ever ready to be plugged into a power amp, sound system, or even a recording system.

 With the Kemper Profiler, one can be limited to genuine amps (that indeed exist) unlike the other modern amps with modeling patches and therefore giving him/her the most realistic imitation of the artists’ tonal characteristics and feel.

 Not shying away from other features that are listed further, one of the impressive features of the Kemper profiler is that it has got a plethora of built-in effects to support.
 However, these aren’t the easiest of setups to control using the unit’s front panel.
-Nevertheless, the Kemper profiler comes with a dedicated Kemper Foot controller that will help you control the parameters at a moment’s notice!

 Anyways, onto the features now.